octacian/digicompute/doc/computers/os_api.md

 __Usage:__ `fs.cpdir(<original path (string)>, <new path (string)>`

 Recursively copies a directory and all it's sub-directories and files.
 Returns `true` if successful. __Note:__ depending on the size of the original directory, this may take some time.

+#### `run(path, ...)`
+__Usage:__ `fs.run(<path to file (string)>, <additional paramters>)`

+Attempts to read the contents of a file, treating it as Lua code to be run under the environment.
+Returns two parameters, the first representing success and the second being `nil` unless the operation was not successful, in which case it contains an error message.
+Any number of additional parameters can be provided after the path, to be accessed by the code being run.